A cup of tea and a scone. The perfect mid-morning pick me up.

 On Scotland’s west coast sits the beautiful town of Oban.
 While it may be known as the Seafood Capital of Scotland, it’s got some great spots to stop for morning coffee or a treat in the afternoon too.
 Our next stop for a delicious scone is on Oban’s waterfront, a picturesque seven-minute walk along the water from the train station.
 Hello to Oban Chocolate Company!
 As well as an incredible chocolate selection as the name suggests, it’s comes up highly on our list of recommended places in Oban for a freshly baked scone.
 Take a seat on one of the comfy sofas and gaze over Oban Bay while you indulge.

-From Oban, on our Games of Scones, we’re heading back down the scenic West Highland Line to the lovely seaside town of Helensburgh.
-If you were to travel this route and you hop off at Helensburgh Upper, it would be a 15-minute walk to our next stop of Craigard, a tearoom and Bakery.
+From Oban, we’re heading back down the scenic West Highland Line to the lovely seaside town of Helensburgh.
+If you were to travel this route and you hop off at Helensburgh Upper, it would be a 15-minute walk to our next stop of Craigard Tearoom IV.
 However, if you were to hop off at Helensburgh Central, all you need to do is cross the road.
-And it’s worth crossing that road for a blooming wonderful fluffy scone or one of the cakes or both…we won’t judge!
+And it’s worth crossing that road for a blooming wonderful fluffy scone or one of the cakes... or both.
+We won’t judge!
 The warm service and cosy atmosphere make this a lovely stop.

 Café @ Number 16, Aberdour